Z100LLZ100LLhdr2

 WavesBullet ZCLK3 ZCLK1 ZCLKscrn1

 The New Z-100 LifeLine ZCLK2!
 This first image shows the new circuit board layout with ribbon cable, the second with it installed, and the third with the PAINT display on my Z-100.
-The price sheet shows the new $60.00 price, but if you mention this advertizing and website, I'll stay with the original $55.00 price.
+These are now sold out.
+Sorry.

 WavesBullet Excess Stock